Do These Ankle Weight Moves for the Ultimate Lower-Body Burn

 Looking for toned legs?
 Two words: Ankle weights.
 Adding even just a little bit of weight down there helps the legs work hard enough without breaking down or bulking up the muscles like most weighted exercises do.
 And the best part is that you’re able to move around in the ankle weights, letting you walk and step freely, and easily move from floor work to standing throughout the workout.

 More movement means more range of motion and more versatile ways to move your legs and glutes.
-Our program offers two different ankle weights, light and heavy, to give the options of more controlled or added resistance when needed.
+Our program offers two different ankle weights, light and heavy, to give the options of more controlled or added resistance when needed for maximum ankle weight benefits.
 Changing the weight up in different exercises helps target the tiny hard-to-reach muscles and engage differently with the same movements.
 Read on for our favorite lower-body working using the ankle weights.

 Around the Clock